-We won’t interfere in India’s politics, Don’t want Kashmir to be Afghanistan, says EU
+We won’t interfere in India’s politics, don’t want Kashmir to be Afghanistan, says EU

 New Delhi, Oct 30: A day ahead of the formal bifurcation of the erstwhile state of Jammu and Kashmir on October 31, the unofficial delegation of 23 European Union MPs, touring Kashmir said that they don't intend to meddle in India's politics.

 The delegation also highlighted terrorism as the major factor for instability in Kashmir which is accounting for the lives of innocent people in the Valley as several questions have been raised over allowing the 23-member delegation to Kashmir valley where national leaders are barred to visit.

 "EU is concerned about terrorism everywhere.
 We are here to understand your problems," a member of the delegation said during a media briefing on Wednesday.